John James Audubon was a largely self-taught arist-naturalist whose intent was clearly scientific. His...view artist

 Student Learning Objectives

-- Using art to document science helps students understand how the disciplines compliment each other and how art can be used to enhance observation skills.
+- Using art to document science helps students understand how the disciplines complement each other and how art can be used to enhance observation skills.

 - Both scientists and artists must develop strong observation skills.
 Drawing encourages students to practice these skills.
 The time spent studying the subject and deciding how to draw it are important for this development process.